Family Care, Family Care Partnership, and PACE: Financial Summaries

 You can see the financial summary for each quarter of each year.

 In the last few years, we’ve made changes to our financial summary process.
-We’ve updated the amount of information we collect from MCOs and how we report it to stakeholders.
+We’ve updated the amount of information we collect from MCOs and how we report it.
 You may see these changes detailed in the different reporting periods.

-Please note, this change does not affect individual self-directed support and participant-hired workers.
+• This requirement does not affect individual self-directed support or participant-hired workers.

 Related topics